15 Best Things to Buy at Dollar Stores (Dollar Tree Included)

 You might be surprised by some of the items you can and should purchase for just a buck.

 There you go with that reflexive sniffiness about dollar stores.
 You get what you pay for, right?
-Nothing but brand-name knock offs or cheap stuff built to not last, you figure.
+Nothing but brand-name knockoffs or cheap stuff built to not last, you figure.
 And then the biggest player in the game, Dollar Tree, raised its fixed price from $1 to $1.25 on most items.
 How is that even a dollar store?

-But there are also a number of good deals lurking at the dollar store, and with inflation eating ever deeper into household budgets, everyone is looking for a way to save.
+But there are also lots of good deals lurking at the dollar store, and with inflation eating ever deeper into household budgets, everyone is looking for a way to save.
 Analysts note the Dollar Trees of the retail world are widening their selection – and, with it, their range of customers.
 Alongside those with tight budgets, you’ll also find people less short on cash (as well as ever more millennials) bargain-hunting in the aisles of dollar stores.

 The NPD Group, which studies consumer spending for the retail industry, recently found that 19% of the money spent at dollar stores came from households with annual income exceeding $100,000.
 “Considering that nearly one in five dollars spent there is contributed by the affluent, dollar stores’ value proposition clearly resonates across economic segments,” says NPD’s Andy Mantis.